alvint/rwConfig/docs/comparison.md

 ### avaje-config

-Small, modern and quick, without a framework attached.
+Small, modern, and quick, without a framework attached.

 **Strengths:** easy to learn; good performance; supports properties and YAML;
 layered sources and reloading; actively maintained.